 Justice and the Compensation Your Deserve in a Hostile Workplace Case

-A hostile work environment is created when an employer or co-worker engage in behavior that impairs a worker’s ability to perform his or her job.
+In California, a hostile work environment is created when an employer or co-worker engages in behavior that impairs a worker’s ability to perform his or her job.
 A hostile work environment can be created by behaviors that are direct or indirect.
 Armed with this basic, general definition of a hostile workplace, a further discussion aids in bringing a better understanding of this type of employment-related malfeasance.

-Put differently, if you are being mistreated or discriminated against because of your sex, religion, disability, medical condition, national origin, sexual orientation, or speaking up against certain working conditions this may lead to a finding of a hostile work environment.
+If you believe you are being mistreated or discriminated against because of your sex, religion, disability, medical condition, national origin, sexual orientation, or speaking up against certain working conditions, you may have legal action you can take against the finding of a hostile work environment.

 Protected Classes and a Hostile Work Environment

 Title VII of the Civil Rights Act (1964), prohibits discrimination in the workplace associated with what legally is known as an employee’s protected class.
-Behaviors that constitute legal hostility in the workplace include harassment or discrimination associated with a victim’s protected class that include:
+Behaviors that constitute legal hostility in the workplace include harassment or discrimination associated with a victim’s protected class including:

 - Being part of any other legally protected status